tomjoht/simplifying-complexity/_docs/both-a-generalist-and-specialist-through-technical-acuity.md

 ## Related video and audio

-Here's a video of a presentation I gave on this topic:
+Here's a video of a presentation I gave on this topic in May 2019:

 <iframe width="640" height="360" src="https://www.youtube.com/embed/1bzf6Iytza4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>